-Specific Objective 3.1 will support projects in accordance with Commission Regulation no. 651/2014 of 17 June 2014, which, in accordance with Articles 107 and 108 of the Treaty, declares certain categories of aid to be compatible with the internal market; Section 11 - Promotion of culture and conservation of cultural heritage, Article 53 Promotion of culture and conservation of cultural heritage.
+Specific Objective 3.1 will support projects in accordance with Commission Regulation no. 651/2014 of 17 June 2014, which, in accordance with Articles 107 and 108 of the Treaty, declares certain

 The main principles for the selection of projects are uniform for all specific objectives and are listed in chapter 7.1.